 In feed applications, it is sometimes useful to move the near relay's activation point above the top of the control range.
 The near relay is used to stop the leader process when the feed device isn't keeping up.
 If the full 10VDC or 20mA signal is required to synchronize the feeder with the process, nuisance trips transpire.
-Set up of this feature is described below.
+Setting up this feature is described on the following page.